 In 1900 the life expectancy after retirement was 1.2 years.
 According to Stats Canada the current life expectancy after age 65 is 20 years!!
 Couples retiring today have better health and more resources than in any other time in history.
 Depending on your situation, this can be seen as either an opportunity or a crisis.

 The retirement years can bring numerous changes that can lead to stress in a marriage relationship, impacting a couple socially, emotionally, physically and financially.

-This classic change graph illustrates the sequential stages of retirement.
+Let’s discuss the sequential stages of retirement.
 The honeymoon stage is filled with excitement and new freedom, especially for the spouse who is leaving full-time employment.
 A homemaker on the other hand might have a short lived euphoria in this new stage of marriage.
 Having a partner under foot all day may create more work rather than less.
 Retirement can provide too much togetherness!